Transportation in Las Vegas: Monorail

-Unlike other monorails which traditionally serve as short line people movers (such as the Mexico City International Airport Monorail or the Walt Disney World Monorail System), the Las Vegas Monorail is the primary rapid transit system in Las Vegas.
-It is operated by Regional Transit Corporation of South Nevada (RTC transit).
+Unlike other monorails, which traditionally serve as short-line people movers (such as the Mexico City International Airport Monorail or the Walt Disney World Monorail System), the Las Vegas Monorail is the primary rapid transit system in Las Vegas.
+It is operated by the Regional Transit Corporation of Southern Nevada (RTC Transit).
 It was built primarily as a tourist transit system, and exclusively serves the Las Vegas Strip.
 The system served more than five million people in 2010.
-Although ridership has declined due to Sahara closing in 2011 and the COVID pandemic, it still remains a key piece of the Las Vegas transportation system.
+Although ridership has declined due to Sahara closing in 2011 and the COVID pandemic, the monorail remains a key piece of the Las Vegas transportation system.

 The system was conceived in 1993 as a connection between the MGM Grand and Bally's Las Vegas.
 It was completed, after many delays, in the summer of 2004 with the completion of what is known as "Phase One" of the monorail.
-The monorail runs between the MGM Grand and the SLS which opened in August 2014 replacing the Sahara Casino.
+The monorail runs between the MGM Grand and the SLS, which opened in August 2014, replacing the Sahara Casino.

 Resort trams

-Resort trams are not operated by RTC Transit but by the resorts.
-The lines all run the west side of the strip and all are free of fare payment.
+Resort trams are used to connect different resorts along the strip.
+The lines all run along the west side of the strip, and all are free of fare payment.

 Amtrak

-Amtrak Las Vegas Rail service provide by Amtrak Las Vegas through the Amtrak Thruway to the Southwest Chief's Kingman station.

-Planned High-speed rail
+Amtrak does not offer rail service to or from Las Vegas, but does provide bus service through its Thruway motor coach buses.

 Desert Wind was an Amtrak long-distance passenger train that ran from 1979 to 1997.

+Planned high-speed rail

 Brightline West is a privately run high-speed rail under construction.